Skip to main content

 • “It has good humor, nice pacing, options for skill upgrades instead of linear upgrades.”

-• “Also thank you gamedev who decided to add in the funny measurements in the stats section.”
+• “Also, thank you game developer who decided to add in the funny measurements in the stats section.”

 • replayability